AkshatChauhan7/AkshatChauhan7/README.md

 ##  Projects

+- **Spectra** - a graph to audio model for visually impaired students
 - **Fitness Tracker App** – A JavaFX + MySQL application to log workouts, meals, and fitness data
 - **My LeetCode Solutions** - Add LeetCode Solution in this repository when ever I complete one
 - **My first deployed mini project** - Deployed a currency converter on Vercel https://currency-converter-red-eight.vercel.app/